Reginaldo Francisco del Valle: Personal life

-Political
+Political career

 State Assembly

-A Democrat, del Valle was a California Assembly member in 1880–81.
+A Democrat, del Valle was a California State Assemblyman from 1880 to 1883.
 In that position, he unsuccessfully opposed a bill that required all state offices to keep their records only in English, instead of in both Spanish and English moving forward.

-While an Assembly member, del Valle received a letter from former Governor John G. Downey, dated February 22, 1879, encouraging him to "push for a Los Angeles location" for a new state normal school, which would specialize in teacher training.
+While an Assemblyman, del Valle received a letter from former Governor John G. Downey, dated February 22, 1879, encouraging him to "push for a Los Angeles location" for a new state normal school, which would specialize in teacher training.
 Del Valle introduced such a bill within two weeks, but after months of wrangling, this and other bills submitted by other assemblymen on behalf of their counties were either defeated, withdrawn or killed.

 In the 1881 Assembly session, del Valle was nominated for the speakership but lost by three votes.
 On January 4, 1881, he introduced another bill to establish a branch normal school in Los Angeles, and, after parliamentary maneuvering, a similar bill that had already passed the State Senate was adopted in the Assembly and signed into law by Governor George C. Perkins.
 As a result, according to a history of the Los Angeles State Normal School written twenty-five years later, "Mr. Del Valle became a target for the Workingman's Delegation of San Francisco, some members of which in the heat of the debate made use of sharp personalities."

-This law established a branch normal school in Los Angeles; it was considered to be a branch of the original State Normal School at San Jose and was governed by the board of trustees of that institution.
+This bill established a branch normal school in Los Angeles; it was considered to be a branch of the original State Normal School at San Jose and was governed by the board of trustees of that institution.
 In 1887, the branch school became a separate institution with its own board of trustees.
 In 1919, the Los Angeles State Normal School joined the University of California and evolved into the University of California, Los Angeles.

 State Senate

-Del Valle was elected to the California State Senate in 1882 and served until 1885.
+Del Valle was elected to the California State Senate in 1882, serving from 1883 to 1887.
 In the latter year, the Los Angeles Times noted that del Valle: